initialxy/initialxy.github.io/_posts/2013-11-25-troubles-with-device-width.md

 ---
 {% include JB/setup %}

 Mobile web developers are probably aware of what [media queries](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Media_queries) are.
 They are extremely useful tools to select resource as well as provide layout tweaks for responsive web designs.
 One of the well known media query feature is `device-width` along with its variations (`min-device-width`, `max-device-width`).
 However I have discovered that it has vastly inconsistent behaviours on different mobile browsers.
-In this article, I'd like to discuss what exactly `device-width` means, its issues as well as solutions. <span class="hidden">read more</span>
+In this article, I'd like to discuss what exactly `device-width` means, its issues as well as solutions. <!--more-->

 ### What is device-width?